wyf1995/AIMAFE/README.md

         python nn_evaluate --whole dosenbach160

- 6. Using Voting strategy based on three results of different feature sets
+ 6. Using voting strategy based on three results of different feature sets

+The above step should be performed separately.
+Until we get three results based on three brain atlases, then use voting to perform final ASD identification.